elston/wind/README.md

 # Update

-Got to the repository working directory.
+Go to the repository working directory.

     git pull